 What is the Nominal Rate of Return?

-Nominal rate of return is the amount of money generated from an investment before accounting for expenses like management fees, inflation, and taxes.
+A nominal rate of return is nothing but the total amount of money that is earned from a particular investing activity before taking various expenses like insurance, management fees, inflation, taxes, legal fees, staff salaries, office rent, depreciation of plants and machinery, etc into the due consideration.
 It’s the basic return offered by investment and post deducting inflation and taxes in the investment period, the actual return would be relatively lower.

 An individual has made an investment of $125,000 in a no-fee fund for a time of 1 year.
 At the end of the year, the value of investment increases to $130,000.